wildstyles/zmk-config/README.md

 > [!NOTE]
 > Layout below might be outdated.
 To check latest version in use check
-> `config.charibdis.keymap` file.
+> `config/charibdis.keymap` file.
 It also has more info about special
 > behaviours(`td_sl`...)/combos

 ## Main layer